rkitover/windows-dev-guide/README.md

 Unfortunately `virt-manager` is unavailable as a native utility, if you like you can run it using WSL or even Cygwin.

-However, `virt-viewer` is available from Chocolatey and with a bit of setup can allow you to work with your remote `virt-manager` VMs conveniently.
+However, `virt-viewer` is available from winget using the id `RedHat.VirtViewer` and with a bit of setup can allow you to work with your remote `virt-manager` VMs conveniently.

 The first step is to edit the XML for your VMs and assign non-conflicting spice ports bound to localhost for each one.